 - How to set up Pinterest – V3 describes how to set up Pinterest

-Pass details of your website, twitter, pinterest and facebook pages to Anne Hyde so that icons and links can be added from your club page.
+Pass details of your website, twitter, pinterest and facebook pages to Anne Hyde, the Club Publicity Coordinator (Tel: 01494 786770 or 07703 184268) so that icons and links can be added from your club page.

 National Flower Arranging Day